[originally published 5/2020; last update 6/2023]

 The term can apply to a couple different types of “finds” too.
 First, you have the item you’ve never seen before but it’s priced low and it’s something you instantly must have.
 How did you live so long without it?
 Love those.

 Next is the surprise item; that one thing you found a year or so ago but it disappeared after a week so you only had one chance to buy it.
 But wait, now it’s back, it includes 20% more than last time and you’re pumped.

-I always picture someone inside corporate Costco with Mr. Burns’ fingers (not sure why) sitting around pushing buttons on what’s available and whats not, rejoicing in controlling our obessions with the “Costco find.”
+I always picture someone inside corporate Costco with Mr. Burns’ fingers (not sure why) sitting around pushing buttons on what’s available and what’s not, rejoicing in controlling our obsession with the “Costco find.”

-Here’s how we’re going to do this.
-I’m going to look at all of our past reviews and ratings over more than ten years to determine the average score across all vintages we have tasted, calculate the average price and try to ballpark a target month when the wines seem to have appeared based on my historical data.
-And then we’ll put them in order, based on highest rating.
+We’re going to look at all of our past reviews and ratings over more than 10+ years to determine the average score across all vintages we have tasted, calculate the average price and try to ballpark a target month when the wines seem to have appeared based on my historical data.

-It’s a bummer that we haven’t seen a new vintage of this amazing wine appear in stores for more than two years.
-I hope it’s not gone for good.
+It’s a bummer that we haven’t seen a new vintage of this amazing wine appear in stores for more than five years.
+We hope it’s not gone for good.
 Please Costco, give us a surprise here.
 The Kirkland Pauillac Bordeaux is top notch for only $23 and it takes the cake at the top of our ratings with scores of 91 and 92.
 In the past it has appeared in stores in December-January. [our review]

 Here’s a PDF download of the chart that some readers requested so they can save it to their phones.

 |Chianti Classico||2020||85||8.99||Feb||87||Mar / Apr?|

 |Suscol Napa Cabernet||2020||91||16.99||Apr||91||April|